An online info session about how to use the Family Violence Service Plan tool to help create a TANF plan that works for survivors.

 A toolkit to help you create a Teen Leadership Council in your community: WSCADV has benefited from spending time with young people from across the state.
 Your own local TLC will help you connect with youth in your community and partner with them on your prevention work.

-How do initiatives and referendums work in Washington State?
-This fact sheet provides information on the ballot measure process.
+A fact sheet provides on the ballot measure process.